catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] The first call to StyledParagraph has for text "With PLOTDATA you can use data to easily make customizable publication-quality charts, all without programming.".

-- [ ] Nest curly brackets within the StyledUl2, where you use forEach over chartarray to render a li element.
+- [ ] Nest curly brackets within the StyledUl2, where you use forEach over examplearray to render a li element.

-- [ ] Within the li, nest the ChartItem component.
+- [ ] Within the li, nest the StyledImg component which takes an src attribute set to the path of the associated picture, using the name prop.

 - [ ] StyledHeading has for text "Overview of the different steps".